 Moldova recorded some progress in reducing the extreme poverty rate, but the rural population is at a much higher risk of poverty than the urban population.
-The poverty rate in 2019 in rural areas was 34.5% compared to 11.2% in urban areas.
+However, the COVID-19 pandemic resulted in an increase in the poverty rate, in 2020 it was 26.8% compared to 25.2% in 2019, with 3 times higher chance of living in poverty for those living in rural areas.
 The country remains considerably reliant on remittances which help reduce the poverty level in Moldova.
+However, with the global food crisis and the general increase in foodstuffs due to Russia's war of aggression, a worsening of the poverty rate remains a real possibility.

 Women, the elderly, adolescents, youth, children and persons with mental and physical disabilities experience the highest degree of social marginalisation.
-Marginalised people become even more vulnerable in emergencies, such as pandemics or gas crises.
+Marginalised people become even more vulnerable in emergencies, such as pandemics or energy crises.
 Children in Moldova are still disproportionately poor, and rural-urban inequalities are pronounced.
 The poverty rate for households with three or more children was 23 percent, the national average was 10% and for families with one child the poverty rate was just 8% (Ministry of Economy and Infrastructure, 2017).
 Poverty is more pronounced in rural, than in urban areas.
 In 2019, the level of poverty among women was 25.6%, and among men 24.8%16.